Securing A Conditional Green Card

 Immigration Services is strict in its evaluation of the proof of your marriage.
 Mistakes can and do result in denial.
 It is critical that you have a skilled attorney on your side, helping you through the process.

 At the Law Office of Irene G. Mugambi, P.C., we know exactly what must be done to assist you in your case.
 Our firm assists in filing for the conditional green card.
 Throughout the two-year period, we continue to monitor the situation, helping you put together the forms of evidence needed to prove your marriage was in good faith to the government.
 Our lawyers will appear with you at any necessary interviews or hearings.
 You can rest assured that we will oversee each step and act as your advocate through the entire process, protecting you and your family.

 Contact Us For Skilled Immigration Legal Counsel

-To arrange an initial consultation to discuss your situation, how we can help you file for a conditional green card and how to best proceed through the two-year period, please contact our Dallas law firm today at 214-504-1137 or toll free at 866-743-9501.
+To arrange an initial consultation to discuss your situation, how we can help you file for a conditional green card and how to best proceed through the two-year period, please contact our Dallas law firm today at 214-504-1137.
 You may also contact us online.